sharmaeklavya2/blog-source/content/posts/juggling-theory.md

 * The order of the throw, which is the flight-time of a throw in ticks, plus the dwell. **Assumption**: *throw orders are integers.*
-* Whether the ball is thrown to the same hand or to a different hand.
+* Whether the object is thrown to the same hand or to a different hand.

 It's not hard to observe that the order of a throw is odd iff it is thrown to a different hand.